avsa242/tmf8828-spin/README.md

 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) or ~~[p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P)~~.
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.

+NOTE: Until approval is received from ams/OSRAM, the firmware image for the sensor isn't included in the repository.

 ## Salient Features

 * I2C connection at up to 1MHz